Competition among the local businesses is usually neck-to-neck.

 What is local SEO?

-Local seo vs SEO
+Local SEO vs SEO

-If you want a pizza for lunch at work, for example, you’ll Google ‘pizza delivery.’
+If you want a pizza for lunch at work, for example, you’ll Google ‘pizza delivery near me.’
 After that, Google will show you a list of pizza places near your workplace.

-The primary goal of local SEO is to allow search engines to offer you with the most relevant results.
+The primary goal of local SEO is to allow search engines to offer you the most relevant results.